openstack/openstack-ansible/doc/source/developer-docs/extending.rst

 This directory is used to extend the environment skeleton, or modify the defaults defined in the ``playbooks/inventory/env.d`` directory.

-See also `Understanding Container Groups`_ in Appendix H.
+See also `Understanding Container Groups`_ in Appendix C.

 .. _Understanding Container Groups: ../install-guide/app-custom-layouts.html#understanding-container-groups